Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/partners/2-certification/available-certifications/sis/use-cases/cohort.md

 ## Use Case 15: (Note this use case also applies to [CCMR](./college-career-and-military-readiness-ccmr.md) and [Early Warning System Supports](./early-warning-system-supports.md))

-### As a counselor, I want access to the information on who is in my counseling group so that I can see individual and aggregate analytics that relate to that group.
+### As a counselor, I want access to the information on who is in my counseling group so that I can see individual and aggregate analytics that relate to that group

 <details>
 <summary>Resource Requirements</summary>